Puppy found with mouth taped shut inside car at Las Vegas casino in triple-digit heat - NewsBreak

 Puppy found with mouth taped shut inside car at Las Vegas casino in triple-digit heat

 Officers responded to a report of an animal in distress at a parking garage at the Bellagio hotel around 3 p.m.
-Wednesday.
+Wednesday, KTLA sister station KLAS reports.
 Hotel security was able to remove the puppy from the car by climbing through the vehicle’s sunroof, they said.

 Hotel security said the vehicle was parked around 1 p.m.
 Carbajal was in the hotel for about an hour from about 2 p.m. to 3 p.m. before he was arrested, police said.